Observability for OpenAI Agents

 Gain complete visibility into your OpenAI-powered agentic workflows.
-The Anosys Platform integrates with the OpenAI Python SDK to automatically capture every API call, tool invocation, and model response — giving you the insights you need to optimize costs, debug failures, and ship faster.
+The Anosys Platform integrates with the OpenAI Python and JavaScript SDKs to automatically capture every API call, tool invocation, and model response — giving you the insights you need to optimize costs, debug failures, and ship faster.

 Agentic AI workflows are fundamentally different from traditional software — they are non-deterministic, multi-step, and often expensive to run.
 Without observability you are flying blind: